Kali414/SalesDuo_Assignemnt/README.md

 example2.txt — A longer, real-world style meeting log

+data_json.txt - Use the content of the file , if the transcript data is already structured in JSON format.

 You can use these files to test the API by uploading via Postman or passing the text as input.